One of the easiest ways to enjoy our favorite savory meat is to cook bacon in the oven. Have you tried bakin’ your bacon?

-This technique might just CHANGE YOUR LIFE.
+This bacon cooking technique might CHANGE YOUR LIFE!

 - The bacon slices stay flat.

 - The bacon doesn’t need constant watching.
 Perfect for lazy mornings!